uiceds/project-triples/manuscript.md

   <strong>Figure 17:</strong> Training vs validation plot
 </p>

+It is clear to see that the training loss almost perfectly mirrors the validation loss.
+The following graphs also provide evidence for the possibility that the data was fabricated rather than collected in the real world.
+Below, in Figure 18, we see how, except for just two data points, all predicted values lie almost perfectly  along the line representing the actual values.

 <p align="center">
   <img src="images/predicted_vs_actual2.png" alt="Predicted vs actual values plot" width="600px">
   <br>
   <strong>Figure 18:</strong> Predicted vs actual values plot
 </p>

+Lastly, as with Figure 18, Figure 19 shows just two outliers while the rest of the data points lie on the line representing the 0 residual value.
+Residuals are the output of the subtraction between predicted and actual values, and they show how far the predicted values are from the actual ones.
+The fact that almost all the points are so close to 0 would indicate that there is almost no error between predicted and actual values.
+This outcome is very unlikely to happen in data with a normal amout of variability, which once again points to the conclusion that the data may have been artificially created.

 <p align="center">
   <img src="images/residual_neural_network2.png" alt="Residual plot" width="600px">